 Each policy committee reviews the tasks that relate to functional areas of committee oversight.
 Committees may also request a full budget briefing.
 Furthermore, the Board approves the Initiatives and Action Plan for the upcoming fiscal year.
 A notice of public hearing is published in May, and there is at least one (1) public hearing relative to the adoption of the budget.
 Additionally, a Board workshop is held to provide a better understanding of the proposed budget.
-Staff develops the budget based on the long-term strategic direction of the SBCTA and SBCOG Board.
-Ongoing reviews of the budget allow for timely responsiveness to any significant political, legislative, or economic developments that may occur.
+Staff develops the budget allow for timely responsiveness to any significant political, legislative, or economic developments that may occur.